SCYou27/Projects_ASCON/project_U-Os/README.md

 <!--
 <h3 id=U-Os-recording>Code for recording on the NI platform</h3>

-<p>The Python scripts to control the recording platform is available below.</p>
+<p>The Python scripts to control the recording platform are available below.</p>

 <ul>
 <li><a href="src_recording/CW_ASCON_recording_20240414.zip">CW_ASCON_recording_20240414.zip</a>